Unresponsive, Unconscious? Intoxicated, Passed Out and Vomiting?

 While waiting for medical transport, gently turn the intoxicated person on his/her side and maintain that position by placing a pillow in the small of the person’s back.
 This is important to prevent aspiration should the person vomit.
 Stay with the person until medical help arrives.

-This Technique is called the H.A.IN.E.S Recovery Position.
+This Technique developed by John Haines is called the H.A.IN.E.S Recovery Position.

 Intoxicated persons should be evaluated by a professional if: